Disclosing Traffic Violations and Other Minor Citations on Your N-400

 Generally, this should be viewed as supporting evidence.
 It is likely unnecessary in the absence of a more serious crime.
 You can also consider waiting to file your naturalization application if you had several violations during the five years immediately preceding your application.

 The bottom line is that traffic violations and minor citations like parking tickets are unlikely to be a problem when applying for naturalization.
 Nevertheless, it is best to include them; even as a general mention as “parking tickets,” for the purposes of applying for naturalization.
-An USCIS officer may not even question you about these minor citations.
+A USCIS officer may not even question you about these minor citations.
 But you will have peace of mind that they cannot accuse you of withholding any information on your application.

 Can speeding tickets lead to citizenship denial?

-Traffic violations can affect your citizenship application.
+Woman getting a traffic citationTraffic violations can affect your citizenship application.
 While every case is unique, generally USCIS isn’t likely to decline a citizenship petition because the applicant has received speeding.
 You should, however, pay all your fines and close out all your cases before you file your N-400 petition.

 If your speeding tickets are linked with criminal charges (such as DUI), the U.S. government is more likely to reject the citizenship application.
 If you’re still on probation for a traffic ticket such as reckless driving or DUI at the time of your interview, your N-400 application is most likely to get rejected.
 You should consider waiting to file your application.